diyana-ddco/Angular-June-2023-expensemate/README.md

 ## Disclaimer

 **Please note that Expensemate is a project assignment for the SoftUnit course "Angular - юни 2023."
-It is intended for educational purposes and as a demonstration of skills acquired during the course..**
+It is intended for educational purposes and as a demonstration of skills acquired during the course.**

 ## Introduction